Characterizing MODIS performance involves an innovative and international collaboration of scientists.

 "We've applied our algorithms to identify LAI in MODIS imagery over Canada, and developed LAI algorithms for use with other sensors for ecozones throughout Canada.
 After running the data through our algorithms, we can compare MODIS images to imagery from more familiar sensors to get a better idea of what we're seeing in MODIS images," Fernandes said.
 "So, in addition to providing field data for validation, we plan to make estimates of LAI over Canada using our algorithms and MODIS data available to users via our Web site.
 We'll also provide our estimated errors using these methods.
 So other scientists, including MODIS science team members, will have our validation data for input into their algorithms and they can compare their results with ours using MODIS imagery."

 "MODIS data will cut anywhere from 50 to 75 percent of the work usually required to obtain nationwide composite images of LAI," Fernandes said.
 "During this first year, we're taking a lot of time to ensure that we understand everything the MODIS team does to create LAI measurements.
-Once we have a system for acquiring the information we need we'll directly download the LAI data and project the data into a format compatible with our system software using the Earth Resources Observation Systems (EROS) Distributed Active Archive Center's (EDC DAAC) reprojection tool, apply our algorithms, and away we'll go," he said.MODIS Land products are generated in the Integerized Sinusoidal (ISIN) grid, a projection that allows for uninterrupted global projection, and therefore, an undistorted global view.
+Once we have a system for acquiring the information we need we'll directly download the LAI data and project the data into a format compatible with our system software using NASA's Land Processes Distributed Active Archive Center (LP DAAC) reprojection tool, apply our algorithms, and away we'll go," he said.MODIS Land products are generated in the Integerized Sinusoidal (ISIN) grid, a projection that allows for uninterrupted global projection, and therefore, an undistorted global view.
 MODIS land data users, however, have had difficulty reading the data into the unusual ISIN projection using available software.
-In answer, the EDC DAAC created a tool that reprojects MODIS data into a software-compatible format.
+In answer, LP DAAC created a tool that reprojects MODIS data into a software-compatible format.

-"To create the reprojection tool we used, as a baseline, an ISIN version that integrated computer code from EDC's existing mapping transformation software (the Generalized Cartographic Transformation Package, or GCTP).
-At the same time we incorporated image resampling software code developed at EDC for use in the Landsat 7 land assessment project," Dwyer said.
+"To create the reprojection tool we used, as a baseline, an ISIN version that integrated computer code from LP DAAC's existing mapping transformation software (the Generalized Cartographic Transformation Package, or GCTP).
+At the same time we incorporated image resampling software code developed at LP DAAC for use in the Landsat 7 land assessment project," Dwyer said.

 Tool users may subset the data by region, which effectively reduces the amount of information downloaded, thereby facilitating data transfer.
-EDC also hoped to facilitate access to MODIS data for users of all skill levels by creating a graphical user interface that eased data access and navigation.
+LP DAAC also hoped to facilitate access to MODIS data for users of all skill levels by creating a graphical user interface that eased data access and navigation.

-"The Oak Ridge National Laboratory (ORNL) DAAC uses EDC's Reprojection Tool to provide MODIS products to the community of scientists compiling field measurements and performing product validation.
-Because of the reprojection tool, ORNL can provide MODIS products in an immediately useful format for science investigators that don't typically work with remote sensing data," said Dick Olson, staff scientist at ORNL.
+"NASA's Oak Ridge National Laboratory (ORNL) DAAC uses LP DAAC's Reprojection Tool to provide MODIS products to the community of scientists compiling field measurements and performing product validation.
+Because of the reprojection tool, ORNL DAAC can provide MODIS products in an immediately useful format for science investigators that don't typically work with remote sensing data," said Dick Olson, staff scientist at ORNL.

 "The science community has been a great help in developing the reprojection tool.
 We've created this tool on a shoestring and had our users provide on-the-fly testing because, outside of some initial tests, we don't have the resources for rigorous, pre-release software testing, said Dwyer.
 "With each incremental release, people have sent us problem reports so that we could verify and rectify any problems that they've encountered."